rstudio/helm/charts/rstudio-workbench/README.md

 - The prestart script for RStudio Server is highly customized to:
   - Get the service account information off of the RStudio Server pod for use in launching jobs
   - Generate `launcher.pub` as needed (if `launcher.pem` is provided).
-If it is not provided, the helm chart will generate it automatically but this information will be lost for subsequent deployments and can cause users to be locked out sessions started by a previous deployment.
+If it is not provided, the helm chart will generate it (which changes each release)
 - RStudio Server Pro does not export prometheus metrics on its own.
 Instead, we run a sidecar graphite exporter [as described here](https://support.rstudio.com/hc/en-us/articles/360044800273-Monitoring-RStudio-Team-Using-Prometheus-and-Graphite)